astrobytes-edu/astr596-modeling-universe/03-scientific-computing-with-python/01-python-fundamentals/06-oop-fundamentals-v2.md

 print(f"Boiling: {temp.kelvin:.1f} K")
 ```

-:::{admonition} 🎭 The More You Know: How Properties Could Have Saved Hubble's Mirror
+:::{admonition} 🌟 The More You Know: How Properties Could Have Saved Hubble's Mirror
-:class: note, story
+:class: note, dropdown

 In 1990, the Hubble Space Telescope reached orbit with a catastrophic flaw - its primary mirror was ground to the wrong shape by 2.2 micrometers, about 1/50th the width of a human hair.
 The error occurred because a measuring device called a null corrector had been assembled incorrectly, with one lens positioned 1.3mm out of place.
 But here's the tragic part: the computer software accepting test measurements had no validation.
 It accepted clearly impossible values without question.